-OUE 2100: Academic Planning and Exploration (1 credit)
+OUE 2001: Academic Planning and Exploration (1 credit)

-Through a combination of online course modules and in-person meetings, students will develop an Exploratory Action Plan to help them discover and declare a best-fit major that matches their interests, values and academic skills.
+Through a combination of 2 in-person classes, discussions, readings, and reflections, you will develop an Exploratory Action Plan to help discover and declare a best-fit major that matches your interests, values and academic skills.

 - If you would like to talk to someone about this course, please utilize the CAPE Drop-In Hours or email email@example.com.

 To view available sections, visit the Class Search on OneStop and search for course subject: 'OUE' and number: '2001'.
 Be sure to select the upcoming term.
 You can also register through MyU.
 The course is offered twice each semester so please note you will either select 1st half or 2nd half of the semester.